Some Applications of Dynamical Belyi Polynomials: Abstract

 \section{Abstract}

 We give necessary and sufficient conditions for post-critically finite polynomials to have persistent bad reduction at a given prime.
-We also answer in the negative a question posed by Silverman about conservative polynomials.
-Both proofs rely on conservative dynamical Belyi polynomials as exemplars of PCF (resp. conservative) maps.
+We also answer in the negative a pair of questions posed by Silverman about conservative polynomials.
+Our proofs rely on conservative dynamical Belyi polynomials as exemplars of PCF (resp. conservative) maps.

 New questions and conjectures in the field of arithmetic dynamics are often drawn from a motivating analogy between objects in arithmetic geometry and objects in dynamical systems.
 For example, torsion points on abelian varieties parallel periodic points for an iterated morphism of projective space $\PP^n$, and rational points on an elliptic curve parallel rational points in orbits of a morphism of $\PP^1$.